luisfnqoliveira/cs447-1/syllabus.md

 permalink: /syllabus/
 ---

-# CS 447 Syllabus

 ## Description

 Go [here](/about) for the course description.

+## Schedule

+Go [here](/schedule) for the day to day schedule and lecture materials.

 ## Grades

-* **20%** Labs (Around one a week, only ten count (I think it will be 12 labs))
+* **20%** Labs (Around one a week, lowest two dropped.
+(I think it will be 12 labs))
 * **30%** Projects (Two projects: 15% each; One MIPS, One Logisim)
 * **15%** Midterm One
 * **15%** Midterm Two
 * **20%** Final (semi-cumulative)

+You may ask to have an exam, project or lab regraded.
+However, the entire exam, project or lab will be regraded.
+This may or may not result in a grade change, either up or down.
+To have an assignment regraded, you must hand in the item with a typewritten paragraph explaining what was not graded correctly.
+You must ask for the regrading by the next class period after the project, lab, or exam was returned.
+There will be no exceptions to this requirement.

 ## Textbook

 Computer Organization and Design - The Hardware/Software Interface, John Hennessy and David Patterson, FIFTH EDITION, Morgan Kaufmann.

-I don't really care about the book as far as teaching the concepts, and I'll say that the book is not *actually* required and is more of a supplemental material for furthering your understanding and knowledge.
+I don't really care about the book as far as it is needed for teaching the concepts, and I'll say that the book is not *actually* required and is more of a supplemental material for furthering your understanding and knowledge.

 As always, you can find this textbook in most libraries and definitely will be reserved in Hillman.